What you need to know if you’re an executor of estate

-How to fulfill your legal duties to someone's estate.
+How to fulfill your legal obligation to someone's estate.

-Have you been named executor of estate for someone?
+Have you been named executor of estate duties for someone?

 As important as it is to know what an executor does, it’s more important to understand what an executor cannot do.

-As executor of estate, you have the legal responsibility to pay the deceased’s taxes, debts and creditors – in the proper order – from estate assets and then to distribute the remainder according to the decedent’s wishes as expressed in a will or trust documents.
+As executor of estate duties, you have the legal responsibility to pay the deceased’s taxes, debts and creditors – in the proper order – from estate assets and then to distribute the remainder according to the decedent’s wishes as expressed in a will or trust documents.

 That typically involves a great deal of paperwork and deadlines – and all the while you might have to walk a tightrope to avoid getting embroiled in family squabbles.
 Worse, you could even be sued if you don’t handle everything correctly.

 The core responsibilities of executors haven’t changed much over the past century, but meeting them has grown more complex.
-In the past, an executor of estate would typically find estate documents in the deceased’s filing cabinet or safe deposit box.
+In the past, an executor of estate duties would typically find estate documents in the deceased’s filing cabinet or safe deposit box.
 Today, such items are increasingly stored digitally.
-Even if you know the digital locations, you’ll also need usernames and passwords to access the documents.
+Even if you know their digital locations, you’ll also needyou may not be able to access the documents without usernames and passwords, which you should never ask for or accept to access the documents.
+If you’ve been named an executor for someone, ask right away where their important documents are kept, including wills, copies of financial statements, life insurance and annuity policies, homeowner’s and auto insurance policies and the names of their financial, legal and tax professionals.
+Be sure to ask for all of this in hard copy form rather than anything digital.
+Taking these steps in advance can make your job a lot easier later.

 Laws in many states are unclear as to an executor’s ability to gain access to a deceased person’s digital property.
 Email providers often have terms that make it difficult for friends or family members – with or without executor authority – to open email accounts.
-Some email providers, once they find out that an account holder has died, will delete the account.
+Some email providers will delete an account once they find out the account holder has died.

-Here are four more things you need to know if you’re an executor of estate:
+Here are four more things you need to know if you’re an executor of estate duties:

 1. Pay creditors at the right time and the right order.